 He is a member of several professional organizations, including the Society of Biblical Literature, European Association of Biblical Studies, Association of Jewish Studies, American Academy of Religion, American Schools of Oriental Research, and National Association of Professors of Hebrew.
 He has presented conference papers on the topics of narrator as character, memory in John, and the relationship between the apocryphal book of Tobit and John with regard to divine retribution and disability.

 In addition, Gary has written several articles and surveys on biblical topics that have appeared in non-peer reviewed publications or other venues: biblical inspiration, the integrity of the New Testament text, the linguistic evidence for the modes of baptism, the pre-trial literary motif of John, first-century Jewish biblical interpretation and its value for New Testament exegesis, and Paul’s purpose for writing Galatians.
 Several of these articles, his masters thesis, and two of his conference papers can be viewed at academia.edu.

-Research Interests: Textual criticism, linguistics, narrative criticism, early Jewish-Christian studies, and Johannine studies.
+Research Interests: Textual criticism, second language acquisition, linguistics, narrative criticism, early Jewish-Christian studies, and Johannine studies.

 Languages: Working knowledge of Biblical Hebrew and New Testament Greek, with elementary understanding of Aramaic, Akkadian, Latin, and modern German.